pthaha/CSE110/index.md

 specialization in *Bioinformatics*
 ## hobbies
 - bouldering
-- gaming \n
+- gaming
+	- favorite quote?
-	favorite quote? > No cost too great.
+		- > No cost too great.
 No mind to think.
 No will to break.
 No voice to cry suffering...
 - ~~reading~~
 - cooking, here's my recipe to my favorite food:
 	1. cook rice